 I also want to highlight Toast: a heart-wrenching song about having to say goodbye to a loved one.
-I describe it as heart-wrenching, but just like Shattering Sea, it has a calming, restorative effect on me that brings to mind that homeopathic idea of fighting like with like.
-Any time I’m missing someone who has left this world – or who has simply left my own world for one reason or another – I listen to Toast.
-When Amos gently sings about the necessity of having to let go of a person who taught her how to “climb over mountains and to pull myself out of a landslide”, I am left with a sense of deep grief and gratitude.
-I am comforted by the knowledge that Amos has known what it is to grieve in this way too, and that she found a way to express that emotion so beautifully through the creation of Toast.
+I describe it as “heart-wrenching”, but just like Shattering Sea, it has a calming, restorative effect on me that brings to mind that homeopathic idea of fighting like with like.
+Any time I’m missing someone who has left this world – or who has left my own world for one reason or another – I listen to Toast.
+When Amos gently sings about the saying farewell a person who taught her how to “climb over mountains and to pull myself out of a landslide”, I am filled with a sense of both grief and gratitude.
+It comforts me to know that Amos has known what it is to grieve in this way too, and that she found a way to express her emotions so beautifully through the creation of Toast.

 Here is a live performance of Toast that I find particularly beautiful.